Skip to main content

 Course overview

-The Master of Cyber Security is the top-level outcome of the Master of Cyber Security suite, which has been designed for students who wish to develop their computer science and cyber security knowledge by focusing on identifying, demonstrating, diagnosing and fixing flaws in software systems such as web applications, internet-based services and desktop applications.
+The Master of Cyber Security develops advanced computer science and cyber security knowledge, with a focus on identifying, diagnosing and addressing vulnerabilities in software systems, web applications, internet-based services and desktop applications.

 CSP Subsidised Fees Available